English cricket team in the West Indies in 2021–22: 1st Test

 Kraigg Braithwaite and John Campbell would open the West Indian innings.
-They would dominate the English bowling attack and notch up a 85-run opening stand.
+They would dominate the English bowling attack and notch up an 85-run opening stand.
 Craig Overton would finally achieve a breakthrough, when he would dismiss Campbell for 35 runs.
 Braithwaite would continue the attack as he would notch up his fifty, until he was dismissed for 55 runs.
 Shamarh Brooks would then be dismissed for 18 runs.
-After Jermaine Blackwood was dismissed for 11 runs, West Indies was at 127-4.
-Jason Holder would then joined Nkrumah Bonner on the crease, as they would notch a 79-run stand, before Holder was dismissed for 45 runs.
+After Jermaine Blackwood was dismissed for 11 runs, West Indies was at 127–4.
+Jason Holder would then join Nkrumah Bonner on the crease, as they would notch a 79-run stand, before Holder was dismissed for 45 runs.
 Bonner would however go on to notch his 1st century.
 Joshua Da Silva would join Bonner for a 73-run stand, before being dismissed for 32 runs.
 Alzarri Joseph would soon follow after being dismissed for a mere 2 runs.
 Kemar Roach would then maintain a stable partnership with Brooks, as they would overtake England's score.
-Roach was run out for 15 runs, as West Indies were 326-8.
+Roach was run out for 15 runs, as West Indies were 326–8.
 Veerasammy Permaul would join Bonner to stich a 46-run stand, until Dan Lawrence would take his only wicket of the match to finally dismiss Bonner for 123 runs.
 Jayden Seales was dismissed for a duck, as West Indies were all out for 375 runs, with Permaul not out on 26 runs.

-With England trailing by 64 runs, they would not start well as Alex Lees was dismissed for 6 runs by Kemar Roach as England were 24-1.
+With England trailing by 64 runs, they would not start well as Alex Lees was dismissed for 6 runs by Kemar Roach as England were 24–1.
 However, Joe Root would come to the crease, as both Root and Zak Crawley would dominate the West Indian bowlers, notching up a 201-run stand.
 Zak Crawley would score his 2nd century, before being dismissed for 121 runs by Jason Holder.
 Dan Lawrence would join Root, as they would stich a 70-run stand.
 Root would go on to notch his 24th century.
 Lawrence was dismissed by Alzarri Joseph for 37 runs, as England would be at 295.
 Joe Root would follow next as Joseph would dismiss him for 109.
 England would start losing wickets in succession, as Ben Stokes was dismissed for 13 by Kemar Roach.
-Joseph would bag his 3rd wicket, by dismissing Ben Foakes for 1, as England would be 314-6.
+Joseph would bag his 3rd wicket, by dismissing Ben Foakes for 1, as England would be 314–6.
 Jonny Bairstow and Chris Woakes would continue the resistance before Root would declare for 349, as Bairstow and Woakes were not out on 15 and 18, respectively.

 With a target of 286 runs, Braithwaite and Campbell would open the innings and would dominate until both Braithwaite and Campbell were dismissed on 33 and 22, respectively.
 With the score at 59, West Indies would struggle as Brooks was dismissed by Jack Leach for 3.
-Leach would dismiss Blackwood for 2 to bag his 3rd wicket, as West Indies were 67-4.
-Bonner and Holder would then maintain an unbeatable 80-run stand as West Indies were at 147-4, when the match would end in a draw.
+Leach would dismiss Blackwood for 2 to bag his 3rd wicket, as West Indies were 67–4.
+Bonner and Holder would then maintain an unbeatable 80-run stand as West Indies were at 147–4, when the match would end in a draw.